awsdocs/iam-user-guide/doc_source/access_controlling.md

 For more information, refer to these resources:
 + To learn more about creating an IAM policy that you can attach to a principal, see [Creating IAM Policies](access_policies_create.md)\.
 + To learn how to attach an IAM policy to a principal, see [Adding and Removing IAM Identity Permissions](access_policies_manage-attach-detach.md)\.
-+ To see an example policy for limiting the use of managed policies, see [IAM: Limits Managed Policies That Can Be Applied to a New IAM User, Group, or Role](reference_policies_examples_iam_limit-managed.md)\.
++ To see an example policy for limiting the use of managed policies, see [IAM: Limits Managed Policies That Can Be Applied to an IAM User, Group, or Role](reference_policies_examples_iam_limit-managed.md)\.

 ### Controlling Permissions for Creating, Updating, and Deleting Customer Managed Policies<a name="policies-controlling-access-create-update-delete"></a>